Fraud & Scams

 Reporting government imposter scams

-Don’t be embarrassed to admit that you’ve been scammed.
+Don’t be embarrassed to report that you’ve been scammed.
 It can happen to anyone, but no one deserves to be defrauded.

 Report the incident to the Federal Trade Commission at ReportFraud.ftc.gov.
 It’s also a good idea to report it to local law enforcement and to get a copy of the incident report, which you might need to repair the damage if your identity is stolen.